-Choosing a platform that connects to a board range of technology.
+Choosing a platform that connects to a broad range of technology.
 This way, employees can participate without resorting to manual entry.
 It removes many barriers to participation and engagement.

 2. Habit-Building Challenges

 Healthy habits include drinking enough water throughout the day, taking the stairs, or getting appropriate amounts of sleep.
 Together, many small healthy habits like these make a big difference in individual health.
-A , after all, just consists of many small healthy behaviors.
+A healthy lifestyle, after all, just consists of many small healthy behaviors.